Cyxuan0311/FTB/docs/KEYBOARD_SHORTCUTS.md

 ### Remote Operations
 1. Use **Ctrl+s** for quick SSH connections
 2. Use **Alt+d** for database management
+3. Use **Alt+n** for network service management
-3. Save connection settings for faster access
+4. Save connection settings for faster access

 ### Theme Customization
 1. Use **Ctrl+t** to cycle through themes